 The Battle of Cahul took place in 1574.
 Jun 1574.

-The Ottoman Empire & Wallachia were victorious against the Principality of Moldavia.
+The Ottoman Empire & Wallachia were victorious against the Principality of Moldova.

 What was the significance of the Battle of Cahul?

-Violently restored Ottoman dominance over Moldavia; placed Peter the Lame on the Moldavian throne.
+Violently restored Ottoman dominance over Moldova; placed Peter the Lame on the Moldavian throne.
 The brutal execution of John III became a warning to future rulers about challenging Ottoman authority.

 Related Battles